DOWNLOAD DEMO

 Note:

-In both CKeditor and in FCKeditor we have mapped h1 to h3, h2 to h4, and h3 to h5.
+In both CKeditor we have mapped h1 to h3, h2 to h4, and h3 to h5.
 The reason we've done that is to help users who don't know about html to create the right kind of headings.
 Since the site title is generally an h1 and the content instance title is an h2, it makes more sense that headings within the content should start at h3.
 However if you don't like this behavior you can override it by adding these in your user.config file and changing the mappings:

 <add key="CKEditorH1Mapping" value="h3" />